digiscot/digiscot-website/pages/leadership-group-tor.md

 Ultimate contractual responsibility rests with SCVO’s Management Board for the content of the Digital Participation programme.

-### Role of the Group
+### Role of the group

 The Leadership Group will:

-- Make decisions on the strategic allocation and management of resources;
+- Make decisions on the strategic allocation and management of resources
-- Determine priorities within the portfolio programme;
+- Determine priorities within the portfolio programme
-- Commission work within the terms of the Digital Participation portfolio;
+- Commission work within the terms of the Digital Participation portfolio
-- Review and evaluate programme outcomes and impacts;.
+- Review and evaluate programme outcomes and impacts

 ### Quorum